amapruns/Calcium-Imaging-Analysis-with-R/README.md

 Type `Normalization_ionomycin()` in the R console and follow along with the prompt

-### Part 2: To record peak response of a drug responder
+### Part 2: Record peak response of a drug responder

 Description: This function computes the maxima of each column from the data produced in **Part 1**.